mulder21c/hexo-theme-amorfati/README.md

 ### Post-specific Style

-You can create post-specific additional styles with css or scss, and this style will be rendered as `<style>...</style>` inside the head element.
+You can create post-specific additional styles with css or SCSS, and this style will be rendered as `<style>...</style>` inside the head element.

 ```yaml